Crunch-io/catii/README.md

 and 2=alternative) people like or dislike (0=missing, 1=like, 2=dislike),
 we would see an additional dimension in our cube output.
 The like/dislike axis would be distinct values and therefore the first coordinate in our iindex tuples.
-The genre axis would be placed in the second coordinates.
+The genre axis would be placed in the second coordinate.

 ```#python
 >>> genre = iindex.from_array([